jnissenbaum18/startrekrewrites/_posts/2021-09-13-voy-neverending-night-1.md

 From behind the Doctor, the Robot appeared.
 It was cylindrical in shape, a few inches taller than the Doctor himself.
 It had clamp shaped metal hands at the end of long scrunchy arms, box-like feet, a small black slit near where its face would be, and a control panel attached to its chest.
 It walked with a slow awkward gait, as if perpetually off balance.

 “AHHH!”
-Goodheart shrieked again as if on cue.
+Goodheart shrieked again, as if on cue.

-The Doctor rolled his eyes, having long since been fed up with the situation he now found himself in.
+The Doctor rolled his eyes, having long since been fed up with the situation in which he now found himself.
 “Computer, freeze programme.”
 A beep of acknowledgement sounded above.
 Everything in the room except for the Doctor, Tom Paris and Harry Kim froze instantly in place.

 “Doc, this is the final chapter.”
 Paris pleaded as he stepped up to the Doctor. “*Satan’s Robot Conquers the World.* We can’t just stop now.”